Why You Need to Consider Alternatives to Equity Release

 2. Ask Your Friends and Family for Financial Help

-- Perhaps, their marriages were to break down; the house could be disputed in any divorce hearings.
+- Perhaps, if their marriages were to break down; the house could be disputed in any divorce hearings.

 3. Use Your Savings & Other Investments